RaymRaym/AWSCertificationPrep/saa-c03-cheet-sheet.md

 ## Amazon CloudTrail

  CloudTrail provides event history of your AWS account activity, including actions taken through the AWS Management Console, AWS Command Line Interface (CLI), and AWS SDKs and APIs.
 By enabling CloudTrail, the company **can track user activity and changes to AWS resources, and monitor compliance with internal policies and external regulations.	**

+## AWS Config

+Configuration changes= AWS Config

+AWS Config provides a detailed view of the resources associated with your AWS account, including how they are configured, how they are related to one another, and how the configurations and their relationships have **changed over time**.

 ## Amazon CloudFormation